 Sure enough, the magic commands to enable the second speaker were sent in these periods where it submitted more than one command at a time.

-The full log of VFIO PCI activity from the Windows driver was over 65,000 lines and contained 3,150 CORB commands, which is a lot to sort through.
+The full log of VFIO PCI activity from the Windows driver was over 65,000 lines and contained 3,150 CORB commands, which was a lot to sort through.
 It took me a couple more days to reduce that down to a small subset that was actually required to activate the second speaker, and that could only be done through trial and error:

 mpg123which has alternating left- and right-channel audio and listen for both channels to play